tars-node/rpc/README.md

 # @ tars / rpc

-`@ tars / rpc` is the Tars RPC calling framework, which provides an infrastructure for making RPC calls between multiple server processes.
+`@ tars/rpc` is the Tars RPC calling framework, which provides an infrastructure for making RPC calls between multiple server processes.
 It can achieve the following capabilities:

--Use [tars2node] (https://github.com/tars-node/tars2node) to translate the Tars file into client proxy class code for the client to call any Tars service.
+- Use [tars2node] (https://github.com/tars-node/tars2node) to translate the Tars file into client proxy class code for the client to call any Tars service.

--After using [tars2node] (https://github.com/tars-node/tars2node) to translate Tars files into server code, you can implement standard Tars service, which can be used by any client using Tars / TUP protocol Call directly.
+- After using [tars2node] (https://github.com/tars-node/tars2node) to translate Tars files into server code, you can implement standard Tars service, which can be used by any client using Tars / TUP protocol Call directly.

--Remote log, dye log, attribute report, alarm report and service communication.
+- Remote log, dye log, attribute report, alarm report and service communication.

--Create a client proxy class for a custom communication protocol (such as a protocol using JSON format).
+- Create a client proxy class for a custom communication protocol (such as a protocol using JSON format).

--Create a server for a custom communication protocol (such as a protocol using JSON format).
+- Create a server for a custom communication protocol (such as a protocol using JSON format).

--Module: @ tars / registry, Function: According to the service Obj name, go to the master to query the IP list available for the service.
+- Module: @ tars / registry, Function: According to the service Obj name, go to the master to query the IP list available for the service.

 Tars RPC is divided into two parts, client and server: